 4.4 The meeting analyzed the proposals for identifying commonalities, similarities and differences using compiled side-by-side views presentations.
 The meeting was conscious that some proposals shown in the side-by-side are not the final proposals.

-4.5 The meeting was aware of that the situation has not changed significantly relative to the situation considered during the October 2021 TSAG meeting: some minor updates are found in TDs
+4.5 The meeting was aware of that the situation has not changed significantly relative to the situation considered during the October 2021 TSAG meeting: some minor updates are found in TDs, being aware of that AST and RCC, and ATU partially, have not yet submitted their final proposals to WTSA-20,

 TD1285 for Res.22 (rev. Hammamet, 2016) “Authorization for the Telecommunication Standardization Advisory Group to act between world telecommunication standardization assemblies”, which contains the proposed modifications by APT, CEPT, and CITEL;